 Dominic Wyse, Professor of Early Childhood and Primary Education, and Head of the Department of Learning and Leadership, at the Institute of Education, University College London, UK joined us to discuss this new book How Writing Works – From the Invention of the Alphabet to the Rise of Social Media.
 The book critically reviews the most influential guides to styles and standards of language, and presents new research of young people’s creativity and writing.
 He presents research-informed innovative practices to demonstrate powerfully how writing can be learned and taught.

-In January, Professor Teresa Cremin joined us to talk about recruiting for her new trial – The Craft of Writing.
+Professor Teresa Cremin joined us to talk about recruiting for her new trial – The Craft of Writing.
 Teresa is working with Professor Debra Myhill and Arvon, a charity which supports writers to develop their skills.

 She suggested going to the research rich pedagogies website (here) for more information and examples.